ahmadrazakhawaja/Online-Exam-Proctoring-System/Readme.md

    In the project directory run the command on windows:`set FLASK_APP=app` on mac:`export FLASK_APP=app`

+   Set dev environment and to automatically refresh the backend flask server `set FLASK_ENV=development`
-   Then run the command
+   Then run the command to start server
    `flask run`
-   Set dev environment
-   `set FLASK_ENV=development`
-   to activate the backend flask server
+   Show all dependencies
+   `pip freeze`

 6. **Activate react frontend**:<br>
    From the project directory go to frontend/ my-app / folder and run the command